Hydra

 Token-Gated Access

 Hydra API access is gated by token ownership.
-This isn't speculative utility — holding the token is the mechanism that grants access to the data streams.
-The more streams you want, the more token you hold.
+This isn't speculative utility — holding the HYDRA token is the mechanism that grants access to the data streams.
+The more streams you want, the more tokens you hold.

 How It Works

-1. Hold minimum Hydra token balance in your wallet
+1. Hold HYDRA tokens (ERC-20 on Base) in your wallet

 No account creation.
 No credit card.
 No bridging.
 Your wallet is your account.